 By Frederick Ritchie Bechdolt in 1922

-There was a day when every mining camp and cowtown from the Rio Grande to the Yellowstone River owned its boot-hill; a day when lone graves marked the trails and solitary headboards rotted slowly in the unpeopled wilderness.
+There was a day when every mining camp and cowtown from the Rio Grande to the Yellowstone River owned its boot hill; a day when lone graves marked the trails and solitary headboards rotted slowly in the unpeopled wilderness.
 Many of these isolated wooden monuments fell before the long assaults of the elements; the low mounds vanished and the grass billowed in the wind hiding the last vestiges of the leveled sepulchers.
-Sometimes the spot was favorable; outfits rested there; new headboards rose about the first one; for the road was long and weary, the fords were perilous from quicksands; thirst lurked in the desert, and the Indians were always waiting.
+Sometimes the spot was favorable, outfits rested there, and new headboards rose about the first one.
+The road was long and weary; the fords were perilous from quicksands; thirst lurked in the desert, and the Indians were always waiting.
 The camp became a settlement, and in the days of its infancy, when there was no law save that of might, the graveyard spread over a larger area.
-There came an era when a member of that stern straight shooting breed who blazed the trails for the coming of the statutes wielded the powers of high justice, the middle, and the low.
+There came an era when a member of that stern straight-shooting breed who blazed the trails for the coming of the statutes wielded the powers of high justice, the middle, and the low.
 Outlaw and rustler opposed the dominion of this peace officer.
 Then the cemetery boomed like the young town.
 Finally, things settled down to jury trials and men let lawyers do most of the fighting with forensics instead of forty-fives.
 Churches were built and school-houses; a new graveyard was established; brush and weeds hid the old one’s leaning headboards.
-Time passed; a city grew, and the boot-hill was forgotten.
+Time passed; a city grew, and the boot hill was forgotten.

-This is a chronicle of men whose bones lie in some of those vanished boot-hills.
+This is a chronicle of men whose bones lie in some of those vanished boot hills.
 If one could stand aside on the day of judgment and watch them pass when the brazen notes of the last trump are growing fainter, he would witness a brave procession.
-But we at least can marshal the shadowy host from fast waning memories and, looking upon some of their number, recall the deeds they did, the manner of their dying.
+But we at least can marshal the shadowy host from fast-waning memories and, looking upon some of their number, recall the deeds they did, the manner of their death.

 Thus in the forefront pass lean forms clad for the most part in garments fringed with buckskin.
 You can see where some have torn off portions of the fringes to clean their rifles.